- What exactly is WooCommerce Shortcodes?

 How many types of WooCommerce Shortcodes are there?

-Since it’s difficult to estimate it, we’ll group them by categories.
+We’ll group them by categories since it’s difficult to estimate them.
 Here’s a brief rundown of the WooCommerce shortcodes: 👇

 - Product Shortcodes